Mysterious Billy Smith: 1898 Wins World Welterweight boxing title for the second time

-1900 The Atlantic cafe /saloon Portland Oregon

-The Atlantic cafe /saloon was located in the still standing historic Porter Building built in 1898 located at 3rd and Pine.
-The ground floor is retail and above is 3 floors for living spaces.

 1901 Lost the World Welterweight boxing title for the second time

 On January 15, 1901, William Lost the World Welterweight boxing title for the second time vs James "Rube" Ferns at the Hawthorne A.C., Buffalo, New York.
 Smith knocked down Ferns 15 times before he was disqualified for fouling.

 On November 30, 1901, Mysterious Billy Smith was back in Portland Oregon.
 He and (future in-law) Charles Jost boxed the same night on different bouts.